Chapter 2: Getting help

 Solicitors can:

-• give you legal advice about your legal rights and options;
+- give you legal advice about your legal rights and options;

-• help you reach an agreement with your partner or the other parent of your children; and
+- help you reach an agreement with your partner or the other parent of your children; and

-• prepare documents to confirm that agreement and file them in court – ie apply to the court for consent orders.
+- prepare documents to confirm that agreement and file them in court – ie apply to the court for consent orders.

 Important information

-You can apply for consent orders without a lawyer, but it is better to have a lawyer prepare the actual orders to make sure that your rights are protected and that you have considered all your options.
+You can apply for consent orders without a lawyer, but it is better to have a lawyer prepare the actual orders to make sure that they are clear and your rights are protected and that you have considered all your options.
 By formalising your agreement through consent orders, a court can enforce the agreement if it is breached.
 Consent orders are enforceable against both you and the other parent.
 For this reason, we always recommend you get legal advice about whether consent orders are in your best interests and the best interests of your children; sometimes it is better not to have orders which you will be obliged to follow.
 You can file a completed Application for Consent Orders form through Family Law Court or the Local Court.
 There is a filing fee for this form.
 For current filing fees and for the Family Law Court website refer to Chapter 9: Referrals and Resources.

 Solicitors generally prepare any paperwork for a court case and many solicitors will also appear in court to present a case.